Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 The STREAM(LIVE.<table_name>)  syntax is used when you want to treat the table as a streaming source and operate on it in a streaming fashion.
 So:

-- When you declare a table using CREATE OR REFRESH STREAMING LIVE TABLE, it sets up a continuous ingestion process to keep updating that table with new data.
+- When you declare a table using `CREATE OR REFRESH STREAMING LIVE TABLE`, it sets up a continuous ingestion process to keep updating that table with new data.
-- When you query this table using SELECT ...
-FROM LIVE.<table_name>, you're querying its current state, getting a snapshot of the table as it is at the time of the query.
+- When you query this table using `SELECT ...
+FROM LIVE.<table_name>`, you're querying its current state, getting a snapshot of the table as it is at the time of the query.

-When you use the table in another streaming context with STREAM(LIVE.<table_name>), you're setting up another streaming operation on top of the continuously updating table.
+When you use the table in another streaming context with `STREAM(LIVE.<table_name>)`, you're setting up another streaming operation on top of the continuously updating table.y

 Therefore, even if a table is created as a STREAMING LIVE TABLE, you can indeed query it just like a LIVE table.

 **Scenario of Live Table and Stream Live Table**

 **STREAM Real-time Fraud Detection:**